mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

 Place a configuration file at `~/.zcash/zcash.conf` using the following commands:

+.. warning:: Note that this will overwrite any ``zcash.conf`` settings you may have added from testnet.
+(If you want to run on testnet, you can retain a `zcash.conf` from testnet.)

 .. code-block:: bash

    echo "addnode=mainnet.z.cash" >~/.zcash/zcash.conf

-.. note:: Note that this will overwrite any ``zcash.conf`` settings you may have added from testnet.
-(If you want to run on testnet, you can retain a `zcash.conf` from testnet.)

 Example configured for ``mainnet`` :